 Creative and fun activities are highlighted in step-by-step Activity Guides for College Students or Activity Guides for High School Students.
 Of course, your Club is always free to invent new ways of expressing the Red Cross mission by creating a unique Activity Guide of your own!
 If your unique activity was a big hit and you want to share it, pass it on to other clubs and to Julie Mucilli, Volunteer Specialist.

 To join an existing club, contact the president of the club at your school.
-To start a Red Cross Club, contact Rebecca Nicosia at email@example.com or (315) 234-2217.
+To start a Red Cross Club, contact Elizabeth Cinquino at firstname.lastname@example.org or (585) 241-4484.
 To start your own Red Cross Club, check out the requirements here.

 This is a list of all active American Red Cross clubs in the Western and Central New York Chapter.
 If your school doesn’t already have a club, you can start one!